Uddin-Nasir/Uddin-Nasir.github.io/_pages/research.md

 #  Research Grants:

 ## Active
-<strong>• 9/2023-8/2025</strong>
+* <strong>9/2023-8/2025</strong>
-<strong>Title:</strong> Automated machine learning-based brain artery segmentation, anatomical prior labeling, and feature extraction on MR Angiography (PI: Uddin)
+<strong>Title:</strong> Automated Machine Learning-based Brain Artery Segmentation, Anatomical Prior Labeling, and Feature Extraction on MR Angiography (PI: Uddin)
 <strong>Major Goals:</strong> The goal of this proposal is to develop and validate an automated approach to segment and classify brain arteries and extract vascular features with high fidelity from low-resolution clinical MRA images utilizing a prospective machine learning framework with a small training set for clinical convenience.
 <strong>Source:</strong> National Institute of Health (NIH)
 <strong>Role:</strong> Principal Investigator
 <strong>Total Award:</strong> $154,000

 <strong>•	7/2018-4/2024</strong>